Kuzakor/cli-chess/README.md

 <h1 align="center">Welcome to cli-chess 👋</h1>

-> Simple command line based chees game writen in python
+> Simple command line based chees game writen in python.
+> Note: this game is not fully completed

 ## Run